WYNK-FM: History

 The FM adjunct to WYNK (1380 AM), WYNK-FM signed on the air on September 1, 1968, owned by the Miss Lou Broadcasting Corporation.
 The two stations simulcast country music, WYNK-FM has kept the same call letters and country format ever since.

 Originally powered at 33,300 watts, WYNK-FM got a boost to 100,000 watts in the early 1970s, then relocated to a taller tower in the early 1980s, allowing the station to be heard from New Orleans to Lafayette.
 McGregor sold WYNK and WYNK-FM in the 1980s to Narragansett Broadcasting, a company that would eventually be acquired by Capstar.

 In 2000, Capstar merged with San Antonio-based Clear Channel Communications; WYNK was sold to Davidson Media in 2007, switching to a Christian radio format.
 In 2014, Clear Channel changed its name to iHeartMedia, after its successful iHeartRadio streaming platform.

-WYNK-FM originally served as the flagship station for nationally syndicated Big D and Bubba from 1999 until 2003; the program currently airs on competing station WTGE.
+WYNK-FM originally served as the flagship station for nationally syndicated Big D and Bubba from 1999 until 2003, then they aired again until late 2013 when Bobby Bones took over; the program currently airs on competing station WTGE.

+HD2 station

+WYNK airs an oldies format on its HD2 channel, Downtown Radio 97.7.
+The station was established in October 2011.
+During New Year’s becoming 2017, the station flipped to simulcast WJBO, then in 2020, WJBO moved over to 98.7 on FM making Downtown Radio 97.7 come back.